This site requires a more recent version of Adobe Flash Player to function properly.

 Interest on Deposits, Loans & Securities

 - Net Interest Income Rate on Deposits, Loans and Securities Analysis: Schwab's structure ties its income to market interest rates.
 The interest income rate on deposits, loans and securities increased from 3.22% in 2005 to 4.61% in 2007 before it declined to 1.93% in 2010 and further to 1.81% in 2011 - in step with the market.
-Low interest rates continued in 2012 as the interest income rate dropped to 1.62%.
+Low interest rates continued in 2013 as the interest income rate dropped to 1.51%.
+In 2014, interest rates picked up slightly to 1.64%, stagnating around similar levels in 2015.

 Charles Schwab is an online brokerage firm that allows clients to buy and trade equities, options and other securities in the market.
 Charles Schwab also offers money management services to its clients.
 Schwab charges clients a certain percentage of assets invested as fee.
 Clients can invest money in Charles Schwab Proprietary Funds, Schwab Fund and Laudus Fund or use Charles Schwab OneSource Mutual Fund Services to invest in a select list of third-party mutual funds.